Data Tracking at Iveshead School (Y7 to Y11)

-In PE and BPE the grading is slightly different – they use ‘developing’, ‘secure’ and ‘exceeding’.
+In BPE the grading is slightly different – they use ‘developing’, ‘secure’ and ‘exceeding’.
 Developing means they are working towards the expected standard for their year group, secure means they are at the expected standard for their year group and exceeding means they are working above the expected standard of their year group.

 Minimum Target Grades